Really-Simple-Plugins/really-simple-ssl/readme.txt

 == Changelog ==
 = 2.5.17 =
-* Added a function where the home_url and site_url on multisite check if it should be http or https when SSL is enabled on a per site basis.
+* Tweak: Added a function where the home_url and site_url on multisite check if it should be http or https when SSL is enabled on a per site basis.
-* Added a notice that there will be no network menu when Really Simple SSL is enabled per site.
+* Tweak: Added a notice that there will be no network menu when Really Simple SSL is activated per site.
+* Tweak: Added hook for new multisite site so a new site will be activated as SSL when network wide is activated.
+* Fix: dismissal of SSL activated notice on multisite did not work properly

 = 2.5.16 =
-* Added hook for new multisite site so a new site will be activated as SSL when network wide is activated.
+* Reverted wp_safe_redirect to wp_redirect, as wp_safe_redirect causes a redirect to wp-login.php even when the primary url is domain.com and request url www.domain.com

 = 2.5.15 =
-* Changed wp_safe_redirect into wp_redirect, as wp_safe_redirect causes issues.
+* No functional changes, version change because WordPress was not processing the version update

 = 2.5.14 =
 * Fix: fixed issue in the mixed content fixer where on optimized html the match would match across elements.